ArneClaerhout/color_planar_graphs/README.md

 ### Progress in generation

 Instead of just computing graphs without knowing when it would end, the progress view can be used.
-This will use the `pv` command, which should be installed with:
+This will use the `pv` command, which can be installed with:

 ```aiignore
 sudo apt install pv
 ```

 Using this progress view with the program is done with the `-p` option.
 This will also generate an extra file: `graph_counts.json`.
 This keeps track of the amount of graphs so it can quite accurately predict the needed time.

 > **_NOTE:_** When first using this option, it will have to start by counting and therefore take longer to start.